Linguistics-DTU/DTU_7th_Sem_Project/README.md

 November 2015

-* We explored the correlations between the various Census data about a particular stateand the general ”acceptance” of a particular ban.
+* We explored the correlations between the various Census data about a particular state and the general ”acceptance” of a particular ban.

 * The analysis was done using the Twitter API and the Indian Census data of 2011